 The stereotypical Russian is gruff, serious and unsmiling.
 But spend some time with real Russians, and you’ll experience a completely different side to the Russian character.

 Above all, Russian people are family-oriented.
-Because of this, they are warm, loving, good-humored and welcoming, once you get to know them.
+Because of this, they are warm, loving, good-humoured and welcoming, once you get to know them.
 Non-Russians are sometimes taken aback by the blunt and upfront manner of the typical Russian.
 In general, Russians have little regard for small talk and niceties and much prefer to get straight to the point!
 Promise you will fall in love with Russia and its people if you give yourself a chance to get to know them.

 Russians display a special generosity and goodwill to guests, especially from other cities and countries.
 Russians are proud of their country and are eager to show you its good sides.
 They may criticize elements of their society severely, but if you try to do the same, you can expect them to defend it furiously.